 When it comes to warehouse space, maximising its use is always challenging.
-If your warehouse space is not fully utilised it can lead to a decrease in productivity and subsequently, inefficient operations.
+By not fully utilising your warehouse storage space it can lead to a decrease in productivity and subsequently, inefficient operations.

 To help reduce these issues arising, here are some ideas worth considering.

 Prior to designing the storage and operations layout, spend time understanding the day-to-day activities of your warehouse.
 Consider the needs, performance requirements, functional specifications as well as future growth.
 Consult with suppliers, management, operations team and your finance department to ensure a layout that achieves results.

 Perform an SKU analysis, what is the rate of movement, time required for storage and accessibility for retrieval?
 The answer to these questions will help with the design for storage and retrieval zones.